Oops and Daisies

 More than Mom: How I Lost – and Found – Myself After Having Kids

-They said kids change everything… you lose sleep over them, you cry over them, your schedule revolves around them and their needs, and somehow through it all, your heart grows with so much love.
+They said kids change everything.
+You lose sleep over them.
+You cry over them.
+Your schedule revolves around them and their needs, and somehow through it all, your heart grows with so much love.
 In the process, your world changes SO much.
-What I didn’t know, and didn’t quite expect, is just how much becoming a parent and motherhood would also change me.
-And how it keeps changing me as they get older.
-(Affiliate links included).
+What I didn’t know, and didn’t quite expect, is just how much becoming a parent and motherhood would also change me… and how it keeps changing me as they get older.

 My daughter